NewbranLTD/gulp-server-io/README.md

 ## Socket.io Debugger

 This is enable by default.
 To turn it off, pass `debugger: false` to the configuration.
-Please note this will not be enable in the server version.
+Please note this will not be enable in the standalone server version.
 It's only available for the gulp development version.

+More about this to come.

 ## Proxies